 5. Solid toolset and surrounding ecosystem.
 Having been released in 2014, Vue has already gained quite a powerful toolset.
 One of the most impressive ones is, actually, Vue’s standard tooling – Vue CLI, which supports Babel and TypeScript, as well as providing said unit testing, end-to-end testing tools, and a plugin installation system.
 But that’s not all there is to Vue’s toolshed, as Vue now also has its own browser debugging tools, server renderer, and state manager in Vuex.

 7. Steep learning curve and concise documentation.
-This advantage will be most visible for those developers that are just beginning their dive into web project creation.
-But, nonetheless, it is an important advantage, as Vue does not require any deep knowledge on libraries, JSX and TypeScript and its documentation is quite well-structured containing possible topics, precisely describing everything from installation to more in-depth things.
+This advantage will be most visible for those Vue Developers that are just beginning their dive into web project creation.
+But, nonetheless, it is an important advantage, as Vue does not require any deep knowledge of libraries, JSX, and TypeScript and its documentation are quite well-structured containing possible topics, precisely describing everything from installation to more in-depth things.

-But this wouldn’t be much of pros and cons list if we’ve only mentioned pros, would it?
-So now let’s take a look on less pleasant sides of Vue starting with:
+But this wouldn’t be much of a pros and cons list if we’ve only mentioned pros, would it?
+So now let’s take a look at less pleasant sides of Vue starting with:

 1. Language barrier.
 But not the one you’ve thought of.
 The thing is that the adoption of Vue by such enterprises as Xiaomi and Alibaba shifted the general content and discussion discourse in a more oriental orientation.
 Thus, searching for Vue’s content can lead you to forum discussions, plugin descriptions and instructions put in the beautiful Chinese language, which not all of us are well-versed in.